fragnova/fragnova-contracts/readme.md

 use the `deploy.edn` script to find transactions and addresses

+To have more control over which chain to deploy and be active the FragmentProxy will have to point to the right contracts with proper transactions.
+Currently it points to a stub contract.

 * Utility
   * Gas Used by Transaction: 1,145,728 (57.29%)
 * Entity